Garden Tips

 Asparagus, rhubarb and other early producers will benefit from an early application of compost.

-Cool weather vegetables – lettuce, broccoli, cabbage, onions, spinach, turnips, swiss chard, potatoes, radishes kale and other brassicas.
+Cool weather vegetables - lettuce, broccoli, cabbage, onions, spinach, turnips, Swiss chard, potatoes, radishes, kale and other brassicas.
 These vegetables can be planted 4 to 6 weeks before last frost date.
+If you get a freeze or deep frost you should protect broccoli, cabbage, cauliflower, lettuce and kale with upside-down buckets or other suitable protection.

-Hardening Off – As your last frost date approaches, you need to harden off your seedlings.
-We call this, “taking them out for a walk,” as a little joke.
-At first they can’t take too much sun or wind.
+Hardening Off - As your last frost date approaches, you need to harden off your seedlings.
+We call this, "taking them out for a walk", as a little joke.
+At first they can't take too much sun or wind.
 Expose them to the sun and wind in limited amounts, increasing the amounts a little every few days.
-Don’t forget to bring them in at night; the temps will probably drop too much.
+Don't forget to bring them in at night; the temps will probably drop too much.
 My husband built new seedling tables this year so we can just wheel them outside on nice days instead of carrying them all out individually.
-If you would like the directions for this table, let us know.
-We would be happy to share it with you.

 Lawns – Feed lawns with compost or organic fertilizer.
 A strong healthy lawn is the best defense against weeds.